alibaba/XiYan-SQL/README.md

 ## Latest News🔥

 + `Oct.
+30, 2025` 🌟 We are excited to release the XiYan-SQL training framework **[XiYan-SQLTraining](https://github.com/alibaba/XiYan-SQL/tree/main/XiYan-SQLTraining)**!
+This framework is primarily designed for the training of SQL/general LLMs and includes capabilities such as SQL data processing, model training, and evaluation as proposed by XiYan.
+We will continue to enhance the framework in the future.

++ `Oct.
 20, 2025` 🌟 [New SOTA on BIRD-CRITIC](https://bird-critic.github.io/): XiYan-SQL-CRITIC technique has achieved a remarkable **44.53%** success rate on the BIRD-CRITIC-PG benchmark, securing the top position with SOTA performance!
 Additionally, it recorded an impressive **48.5%** success rate on the BIRD-CRITIC-Flash benchmark, also establishing a new SOTA performance.

 + `Oct.
 20, 2025` 🌟 The training framework of XiYan-SQL, **XiYan-SQLTraining**, will soon be released in this official Alibaba repository.
 Stay tuned!